When is Guardians of the Galaxy Vol. 3 coming to cinemas?

 Who’s in the cast?

 While Bautista has threatened to leave the film, it seems unlikely that any other major cast members will walk from the project over Gunn’s firing, especially given the contracts that bind them to the franchise.
-James Gunn’s brother Sean, who plays the Ravager Kraglin and provides on-set acting for Rocket, may be less likely to come back given his family connection.
+James Gunn’s brother Sean, who plays the Ravager Kraglin and provides on-set acting for Rocket, may be less likely to come back given his family connection, though he is still set to be a part of Avengers: Endgame.

 That is, of course, assuming that many of the characters’ deaths in Avengers: Infinity War end up being reversed.
 By the end of the 2018 blockbuster Star-Lord, Drax, Mantis and Groot had been turned to dust by Thanos (Josh Brolin), while Saldana’s Gamora was thrown to her death off a cliff.

-Of the main cast, only Rocket and Nebula were left alive by the end of Infinity War, which would be a fairly stripped-back version of the franchise to say the least.
+Of the main cast, only Rocket and Nebula were left alive by the end of Infinity War, which would be a fairly stripped-back version of the franchise to say the least – if it even continues to exist going forward.

 Sign up to the Radio Times newsletter for the latest TV and entertainment news